MGTDB/Exile-Vanilla-Hud/README.md

 ![Screenshot](Hud.jpg)

-This is a script to enable the Arma 3 vanilla vehicle HUD in Arma 3 Exile
+This is a script to enable the Arma 3 vanilla vehicle HUD in Arma 3 Exile without a client mod

 Note, this currently only works with very small interface size